-Professional Studies 2 Staff Contact: Mr A.J.
-Barratt S2 HPW4 total Prerequisite: MECH1000
+Staff Contact: Mr A.J.
+Barratt

+CP0.5 S2 4 hours total

+Prerequisite: MECH1000

 To introduce the student to the engineering working environment.
 To get the student curious about the engineering environment.
 To give practice in preparation for job applications.
 Preparation for Industrial Training.